veloren/book/src/contributors/translators/game-translation.md

 Veloren includes a localization test tool if you have compiled the game.

-This special tool compares the Fluent keys of your selected language and compares them with those of the reference language, English.
+This special tool compares the Fluent keys of your selected language with those of the reference language, English.
-The tool then classifies and counts these comparisons and prints them in a neat way for translators to inspect.
+The tool then classifies, counts and prints these comparisons in a neat way for translators to inspect.

 It is the same program we run in our automated CI pipelines, but less verbose.